 Florida’s public universities are among the highest users of H1-B visas in the state.
 In 2023, the University of Florida topped the charts with 252 visas followed by the University of Miami, who took 116.
 Florida State University took 88 visas, while Florida A&M accounted for 9.

 If an H1-B visa-holder is looking for work, they typically use a sponsor company as a go-between.
-One such lo[1]cal example is Kyra Solutions, who connects workers with government entities.
-State departments like DOE or FDOT will post job applications and a recruiting company, like Kyra Solutions, will bid on the contracts.
+These companies connect workers with government entities.
+State departments like DOE or FDOT will post job applications, and a recruiting company will bid on the contracts.
 If they win, then they can connect one of their H1-B visa workers with the State for an interview.
 This is a common practice throughout the country.

-One big criticism of the H1-B visa program is that it offers foreign labor as a cheap alternative to hiring Ameri[1]can workers.
-A recruiting company like Kyra, among others, may charge the State $100+ an hour for their H1-B talent and only pay their workers $15-30 an hour.
-The difference is pure profit for Kyra Solutions.
+One big criticism of the H1-B visa program is that it offers foreign labor as a cheap alternative to hiring American workers.
+A recruiting company may charge the State $100+ an hour for their H1-B talent and only pay their workers $15-30 an hour.
+The difference is pure profit for the recruiting company.
 In some instances, these sponsor companies will invest the surplus money into housing for their workers.

 Gov. Ron DeSantis has come out strongly against the visas.
 “We’ve seen how companies will bring in H-1B [workers], the Americans train the H-1B [workers], and then they fire the Americans and hire the H-1B,” said DeSantis.
 “How would that even remotely be acceptable?”